1983Wayne/filesOne/README.md

 If you're not bound by needing a hard copy in front of you, the link will take you right to the website with the book.

-This is the best book I have ever read and it's turning out to be a really good introduction to programming in general.
-They do say that they would like to see you move onto SICP afterwards, but I feel like I am going to try to finish all the Exercism projects first.

-I also ordered a book called 'Programming in Scheme' by Eisner and may work through that before SICP.
-If anyone has finished that book, maybe they can do a review of it on Amazon or something?
+This is the first time I've learned anything about programming so it may be that you find simpler, better looking solutions.
+It would be cool to see this in about ten years time to see everything again, so that's the main point of this code bank.